Mac Miller: 2010–2013: Breakthrough

 Miller's debut studio album, Blue Slide Park, released on November 8, 2011.
 With 144,000 first week sales, it debuted atop the Billboard 200, the first independently distributed debut album to do so since Tha Dogg Pound's Dogg Food in 1995.
 Three songs from the album, "Smile Back", "Frick Park Market", and "Party on Fifth Ave." charted on the Billboard Hot 100, peaking at number 55, 60, and 64, respectively.
 Blue Slide Park was certified gold in the United States and Canada.
 Despite its impressive commercial performance, Blue Slide Park received a generally mixed critical response.

 On March 23, 2012, Miller released his seventh mixtape, Macadelic.
 The single "Loud" peaked at number 53 on the Billboard Hot 100.
 In mid-2012, Miller premiered two songs produced by Pharrell Williams, from a planned collaboration EP, Pink Slime.
 At least ten tracks were completed by August 2012 according to Miller, but the project was not released despite a multi-year effort.
 Miller released an EP, You, under the alias Larry Lovestein & The Velvet Revival on November 21, 2012.
 Rather than rap, the EP features Miller crooning over lounging jazz instrumentals.

 In early 2013, Miller founded the record label imprint REMember Music, named after a deceased friend.
 The label primarily focused on Pittsburgh artists, as well as releases for Miller's alter-egos.
-Miller starred in a six-episode reality series, Mac Miller and the Most Dope Family, on MTV2.
+Miller starred in his own reality series, Mac Miller and the Most Dope Family, on MTV2.
 It followed the production of his upcoming second studio album, and premiered on February 26, 2013.
-On March 4, 2013, Miller released a mixtape, Run-On Sentences Vol. 1, solely featuring instrumentals made by himself, under his production alias Larry Fisherman.
+On March 4, 2013, Miller released a mixtape, Run-On Sentences, Volume One, solely featuring instrumentals made by himself, under his production alias Larry Fisherman.
 Later that month, Miller featured on singer Ariana Grande's lead single "The Way" for her debut album, Yours Truly; the song is Miller's highest peak on the Billboard Hot 100 at number nine, and was certified triple platinum by the RIAA.